Fernandafmsf/ECommerce/README.md

-# Storage control
+# E-Commerce
-Laravel project created to work like a storage control.
+Laravel project created to work like a Store.
-Every user will be able to add its own products.
+The user will be able to create an account, navigate through the products, read its details and add the products on the Shopping Cart.

+It is also possible to add products and create a relationship between the product and its category